ariqnrnns/awesome-mandarin-chinese-learning-resources/Readme.md

 # Awesome resources for learning Mandarin Chinese

 ## 大家好 👋.
-This is a curated & opinionated list of resources that I used when learning Mandarin Chinese
+This is a curated & opinionated list of resources that I used when learning Mandarin Chinese.
+Hope you find it useful!

 <p align="center">
 <img src="https://github.com/ravenbrightdesign/ravenbrightcss/blob/main/public/ravenbrightcss-banner.jpg?raw=true" alt="Ravenbright CSS Banner">